3 Keys to Networking in 2017

 One of my goals for 2017 is to get better at holding myself accountable in business operations, networking being one of them.
 Anyways, I attended Founder Factory last week in Center City and met dozens of people, one of whom was David Feinman with Viral Ideas Marketing.
 We randomly started chatting at lunch and actually covered a lot of these key points to successful marketing.
 We’ve been messaging on Facebook, texting, and scheduling things ever since.
 As a millennial, it should be easier for us to innovate with networking.
 So, like Nike says, just do it.

 Stay ahead of the crowd and stand out.
 That’s it.

 This is where it might differ from the dating scene.
 It’s not like the whole “you need to wait 3 days” thing or whatever.
 You want this person to know you’re interested and that you care.
-Plus, you met a lot of people and your memory isn’t perfect.
-Within the next 24 hours I would follow up with a personal text or call, as well as an email.
+Plus, you meet a lot of people while networking and your memory isn’t perfect.
+Within the next 24 hours, I would follow up with a personal text or call, as well as an email.
 Finalize some fun plans to meet up.
 Stick out from the crowd.
 Follow them on all social media and connect with them on Linkedin.
 They will reciprocate and now your content will stay top of mind with them.
 Make a REAL connection.

 I know people don’t read anymore so I made a video blog that way you can choose to watch and/or read.

 Let’s hope you took something from this.
 Maybe it’s common sense, maybe not.
 Regardless, if I get one more business card to sit in my drawer collecting dust then I might just use it as kindling.
 I’m kidding We Work.